Special Education Needs

 - To develop partnerships with outside professional agencies and/or skilled individuals to identify, assess and assist in providing support for students with SEN

-The Head of School, Elementary and Middle/High Principals have responsibility for overall management of the policy for Special Educational Needs and for keeping the governing body fully informed.
+The Head of School and Principals have responsibility for overall management of the policy for Special Educational Needs and for keeping the governing body fully informed.

 Admissions Policy and Special Educational Needs Students

-ISNS may not be able to accommodate all students, (due to lack of human and material resources); these may include ASD, severe visual or hearing impairment, Down’s syndrome or other moderate to severe neurological dysfunctions.
+ISNS may not be able to accommodate all students, (due to lack of human and material resources); this may include students with ASD, severe visual or hearing impairment, Down’s syndrome or other moderate to severe neurological dysfunctions.

-The Admissions department will consult with the Elementary and Middle/High Principals before accepting students with known special educational needs into the academic programs offered by the school.
+The Admissions department will consult with the relevant Principal before accepting a student with known special educational needs into the academic programs offered by the school.

-Parents must divulge all relevant information regarding their child’s special needs and medical history (including a complete medical report of the child) to allow the school team to make an informed and realistic decision about the appropriateness of the child’s placement at ISNS.
+Parents are required to divulge all relevant information regarding their child’s special needs and medical history (including a complete medical report of the child) to allow the school team to make an informed and realistic decision about the appropriateness of the child’s placement at ISNS.
 Each individual with special educational needs will be reviewed on an individual basis at the time of application.

-The review will look at the resources the child will require in terms of human resources, financial, material and space resources as well as the parental commitment to supporting their child’s educational program at home and school.
+The review will look at the resources the child will require in terms of human resources, financial resources and material resources, as well as the parental commitment to supporting their child’s educational program at home and school.

-The school leadership will consult with the Guidance Counselor and Diploma Program Coordinator before accepting a student with special educational needs as a candidate for the IB Diploma program.
+The school leadership will consult with the Student Support Team and Diploma Program Coordinator before accepting a student with special educational needs as a candidate for the IB Diploma program.
 A decision will be made to accommodate the student.
 If a student with special educational needs is accepted into the IB program, careful consideration must be given to the candidate’s choice of subjects.

 Once the decision to admit a student to the school has been made, it is our duty to provide all possible support within the limits set by the resources at the school’s disposal.